aronreid/google-takeout-fixer/README.md

 3. It reads the photo taken time from the JSON metadata
 4. It copies the media file to the output directory
 5. It updates the file creation and modification dates based on the metadata
+6. For image files, it checks if GPS data is missing and updates it from JSON if available
+7. For image files, it adds description data from JSON if available
+8. It properly handles companion files (like Apple Live Photos) by applying the same metadata
-6. If there are any errors, the file is moved to the error directory
+9. If there are any errors, the file is moved to the error directory
+10. If debug mode is enabled, files without date updates are copied to the error directory
-7. After processing, a summary is displayed including a sample file with its original and updated dates
+11. After processing, a comprehensive summary is displayed showing all operations performed

 The script supports various JSON metadata file naming patterns found in Google Takeout exports:
 - file.jpg.json